SuperOfficeDocs/superoffice-docs/docs/en/quote/learn/admin/sync/sync-configure-field-allocation.md

 1. Repeat steps 4 to 6 to configure field allocations for other actors.

 1. Click **Done** to finish.
-Underneath the **ERP connections** list, all the fields which are synchronized for the different actors are shown.
+Below the **ERP connections** list, all the fields that are synchronized for the different actors are shown.

 1. Check **Active** for the ERP connection you edited.